How to Plant, Grow, and Care for Goji Berry

 When starting goji berries from seed, plan to start the seeds in the spring, but wait an entire year before planting it out into its permanent home.
 While young, these sprouts need to be protected from any frosts that their mature peers can easily tolerate.

-If transplanting a two-year-old bare root plant, aim to get it in the ground at the end of spring.
-Before transplanting, soak the roots for at least an hour before placing it in a hole twice the size of the root ball that’s been amended with compost or rotted manure.
-If you’re planting several bare root goji berries, try to place them 3-5 feet apart, in rows that are 6-8 ft. apart.
-Remember that the goji berry becomes a rather bushy plant!
+If transplanting a two-year-old bare root type, aim to get it in the ground at the end of spring.
+Before transplanting, soak the roots for at least an hour before placing them in a hole twice the size of the root ball that’s been amended with compost or rotted manure.
+If you’re planting several bare-root goji berries, try to place them three to five feet apart in rows that are six to eight feet apart.
+Remember that the goji berry becomes a rather bushy shrub!

 If your soil has problems with drainage, now would be the time to dig up much of the surrounding dirt and mix in an amendment like vermiculite to improve porosity.